Sanglorian/orcus/Orcus Advanced Options - current.md

 > #### Ingenuity
 > **Encounter** **Utility** **Feature** (**Swift Action**)
 > **Near** burst 5, self or one ally
-> **Effect** Choose one: target shifts up to 2 as a free action, target makes a saving throw, target gets +2 power bonus to next attack roll or target gets +4 power bonus to next skill check.
+> **Effect** Choose one: the target shifts up to 2 as a free action, makes a saving throw, gets +2 power bonus to next attack roll or gets +4 power bonus to next skill check.
 Power bonuses expire at the end of your next turn if not already used.

 ## Azer